mrocklin/blog/_posts/work/2019-09-02-interactive-hpc.md

         remember that scientific productivity does not necessarily follow utilization perfectly.
 Policies that optimize slightly away from utilization may be better at producing actual science.

+## Summary

+Our ability to generate large scientific datasets on supercomputers has vastly outstripped our ability to analyze them.
+It's correct for us to drastically rethink how we support scalable data science workloads on these datasets.

+However, in the meantime, we can use our existing infrastructure to great effect.
+Advanced users do this today and generate excellent science as a result.
+We should work to make these workflows more accessible to less advanced users, both by documentating best practices and by codifying some of these approaches into our software.

+At the same time, we should also approach this from the systems administration side.
+Sysadmins want to provide systems that guide data science users towards safe and controlled behavior, while also giving them the tools they need to do great science.

+Fortunately, new tooling is out there that was intentionally designed to bridge this IT-User gap, including Conda, JupyterHub, and Dask.